What is Condition in a story and how to use it?

 Create a new condition here.
 Choose the story you created as a response to users who have already played your contest in ‘select story’ dropdown.

-Select the entity you created under ‘Entity’ dropdown.
+Select the datastore you created under ‘DataStore’ dropdown.

 Choose ‘equals’ as your operator from the dropdown.